Integrative Psychiatry

 My stance is not “anti-medication,” but I am critical of the over-prescription of pharmaceuticals, including those used to treat mental health disorders.

-My philosophy emphasizes being extremely judicious using medications to keep unnecessary chemicals and toxins out of the body and minimize side effects.
+My philosophy emphasizes judicious use of medications in order to keep unnecessary chemicals and toxins out of the body and minimize side effects.

 Let nature aid in the healing process.